The Nippon Foundation MEGURI2040 Fully Autonomous Ship ProgramAiming to implement fully autonomous navigation to support the ocean of the future

 Map of Japan showing the locations of the five projects being carried out under The Nippon Foundation MEGURI2040 Fully Autonomous Ship Program.
 1. Designing the Future of Full Autonomous Shipping: Grand design drawn by diverse specialists.
 Demonstration testing carried out between Tokyo Bay and Ise Bay.
 2. Verification testing of fully autonomous technologies using coastal container vessels and car ferries.
 Demonstration testing of a coastal container vessel carried out between Tsuruga, Fukui Prefecture, and Sakaiminato, Tottori Prefecture.
 Demonstration testing of a car ferry carried out between Tomakomai, Hokkaido, and Oarai, Ibaraki Prefecture.
 3. Development of fully autonomous amphibious driving technology: Yanba Smart Mobility.
 Demonstration testing carried out at Yanba Dam in Naganohara, Gunma Prefecture.
 4. Fully autonomous navigation at Sarushima, Yokosuka.
 Demonstration testing carried out in the waters around Sarushima, off the coast of Yokusuka City in Kanagawa Prefecture.
 5. Smart ferry development.
 Demonstration testing carried out on the Iyonada Sea from Shinmoji, Kitakyushuu City, Fukuoka Prefecture.

-As of November 2021, the five consortia were in the process of developing new equipment, systems, technologies, and frameworks with a view toward conducting demonstration tests by the end of March 2022.
+The five consortia developed new equipment, systems, technologies, and frameworks toward conducting demonstration tests by March 2022.
 Japan is expected to become a world leader in these industries.
-These tests will be the world’s first demonstrations using large vessels navigating over long distances through congested sea lanes.
+These tests were the world’s first demonstrations using large vessels navigating over long distances through congested sea lanes.

 1. Designing the Future of Full Autonomous Shipping: Grand design drawn by diverse specialists